Updated: Apr 28

 If there's any left you can freeze for another day 👍

 For further information, training and resources on starting a food business from home, visit my website.
 I offer online training programmes on how to set up your own home based food business including multiple downloads, videos, HACCP templates and tutorials to get you up and running within days!
 Good luck and happy making!
+For more free business tips, ideas and inspirations subscribe to my newsletters.
+You'll get my eBooks for free too!

 #soupkettle #morphyrichards #soupmaker #easysoup #quicksoup #homemade #nutritious #cheapfood #delicioussoup #bowlofsoup #easymeals #familymeals #savetime #savemoney #frugalfood #vegetablesoup #frozenveg #startafoodbusiness #homebasedfoodbusiness #soupbusiness #homemadesoup